matmoo/Food_caculator/README.md

 This caculator will have tons of resturants and fast foods and if you see a place you don't see on the code and want to add your own place, then be my guest.

-Most of these places are from Ellensburg Washington at the university of washington home of the wildcats!!!!
+Most of these places are from Ellensburg Washington at Central Washington University home of the wildcats!!!!